Designed for Research

 The graph below shows the pH variation over a 3 month period, with the red line showing the threshold for acidosis.
 Towards the beginning of this period the cow shows signs of being at risk of acidosis.
 This is easily recognisable and afterwards the pH quickly rises to a safe level.

 As well as the pH functionality, the eBolus continuously logs the temperature of its environment.
 This information can be used to monitor drinking activity, as cold water entering the rumen correlates with a sharp but brief drop in the temperature reading.
 It is important to note that these events are not changes in the overall body temperature of the cow and should not be treated as such.
 However, changes in the average (mean) daily temperature of the cow’s rumen can be linked to an overall change in the body temperature of the cow.
 As it is consistently 1°C above the rest of the body, the temperature of the rumen can be relied upon to give an accurate indication of overall body temperature.
 Peaks in temperature are often observed when a cow is suffering from an infection such as mastitis.
 Infections such as this may also be observed as a lack of drinks taken and a drop in ruminal pH.

 Boluses affected by drift

-Because our system is very accurate you can detect SARA and other conditions and you can even observe when drift starts.
+Our system is very accurate allowing you to detect SARA and other conditions very easily, but also means you can observe when drift starts.

 The below graph shows data from a trial by one of our research customers.
 In the final period a narrowing of the pH range followed by a steep incline towards pH 7 can be observed.
 This is pH sensor drift caused by rumen fluid diffusing into the sensor and poisoning the reference electrode.
 We would advise that 150 days is the maximum length of time to trust the data when the bolus has not been retrieved and recalibrated (only possible in fistulated/cannulated cattle).
 For more information on drift in eCow boluses please see this news post.